-How to identify your best performing keywords with PPC Ninja
+Identify your best performing keywords

 The Keywords sub-menu in the left pane is a giant list of all your keywords across all campaigns and ad groups.
 This list is updated daily and contains vital statistics of every keyword.
 Select an appropriate time range for analysis and sort by ACoS, Sales and CPC to find your best performing keywords.